chris-j-akers/cqueue/README.md

 ## Building QDCQueue

-Simply include the source files with your own project and add an `include` directive:
+Simply add an `include` directive to your own project (with the correct location)

 `#include "qdcqueue.h"`

-Then add the source file to your compilation command:
+Then add the C source file to your compilation command:

 `gcc -o myprogram myprogram.c qdcqueue.c`